 iii.
 You fit a regression model of response NOTSGA on predictor NONSMOKER.

 Answer:

+Grading: 10/10 nice job.

 The logistic regression I performed in part a used an indicator for SGA as the outcome of interest and an indicator for SMOKER as the predictor of interest.
 We essentially fit the following model: